FluidicML/dentrix/DtxSQLBrowser/README.md

 ### Back to Azure

 Unzip the emailed bundle of certificates.
 Go back to the created certificate entry and click "Certificate Operations".
-This time you'll click "Merge Signed Request".
+This time you'll click `Merge Signed Request`.
 Specify the organization specific certificate to finish the process.